MenteeBot

 What is the MenteeBot?

 The MenteeBot is a Humanoid robot made by Mentee Robotics.
 Mentee Robotics' AI-first humanoid robot designed for household and warehouse tasks.
 Co-founded by Prof. Amnon Shashua (also co-founder of Mobileye) and Prof. Shai Shalev-Shwartz.
 Features full vertical integration with self-made actuators, Sim2Real learning for lifelike gait, NeRF-based 3D mapping, and LLM-powered task planning.
+Mobileye announced a definitive agreement to acquire Mentee Robotics in January 2026, with Mentee expected to operate as an independent unit; first customer proof-of-concept deployments are expected in 2026 and series production/commercialization is targeted for 2028.
 Can be 'mentored' by humans — learning new skills through observation.
 Hot-swappable battery for continuous operation.
-It features 4 sensor types, 1 connectivity protocols, and 9 distinct capabilities.
+It features 5 sensor types, 1 connectivity protocols, and 9 distinct capabilities.

 How much does the MenteeBot cost?